RBAC vs PBAC: Differences, Use Cases, Pros & Cons (2026 Guide)

 RBAC's decision-providing process is static: if a user is assigned a role, then RBAC grants the corresponding permissions without determining the context of the access request.
 Essentially, RBAC is incapable of distinguishing between normal, permitted activity and anomalous or risky activity.

 For example, a financial analyst may have the role assigned to be able to access quarterly revenue reports.
 If the financial analyst requested access from their corporate laptop at 2 PM in New York, RBAC would grant that access.
-Likewise, if the same request was made from an unrecognised device at 3 AM from an IP address in Eastern Europe, RBAC would grant that access.
+Likewise, if the same request was made from an unrecognized device at 3 AM from an IP address in Eastern Europe, RBAC would grant that access.
 To RBAC, both situations are identical because the only consideration is a role-permission mapping.

 The lack of context-awareness results in a blind spot that sophisticated attackers exploit.
-If an attacker obtains valid credentials, RBAC would grant the permissions as long as the role assignment exists, even if the behaviour greatly diverges from what the user would normally do.
+If an attacker obtains valid credentials, RBAC would grant the permissions as long as the role assignment exists, even if the behavior greatly diverges from what the user would normally do.

-While Risk-Based Access Control ("RBAC") is a static model and does not consider risk in and of itself, Identity Confluence has risk scoring, anomaly detection, and ongoing authentication that build on top of RBAC.
+While Role-Based Access Control (RBAC) is a static model and does not consider risk in and of itself, Identity Confluence has risk scoring, anomaly detection, and ongoing authentication that build on top of RBAC.
 In other words, if something suspicious occurs – accessing systems from strange locations, accessing from unusual devices, accessing systems at odd hours, etc., that may result in additional verification, a temporary block on access, and notification of the situation without sacrificing the simplicity of an RBAC modality.

-2. Role Explosion in Large Organisations
+2. Role Explosion in Large Organizations

 Today's workforce is dynamic and operates under strict security regulations, making access control scalability critical.
 RBAC authorizes access based on user roles, but this seemingly simple approach can quickly become unmanageable.
 If one employee accesses five applications with two roles in each, you need to define and maintain 10 roles just for that single employee.
 With hundreds of employees, organizations can end up with thousands of roles rapidly.
-The RBAC model can easily lead to role explosion—a chaotic quagmire of roles and permissions that becomes increasingly difficult to maintain and scale.
+The RBAC model can easily lead to role explosion a chaotic overload of roles and permissions that becomes increasingly difficult to maintain and scale.

 Let's examine how this unfolds in a technology organization.
 An engineering department starts with three clean roles: Developer, Senior Developer, and Lead Developer.
 As business complexity grows, these roles multiply: